Anwar8/Blaze/notes/journal.md

 - [ ] Update the solution procedure by creating the function `parallel_solve`.
 - [ ] Solve for $d\boldsymbol{U}$, and finalise `parallel_solve`.

+I expect to have completed the above tasks by *end of Sunday, 20 July*.

 ### 13 July